 Evansville Day School makes its own decision regarding weather-related closings or delays.
-As early as possible (before 7:00 a.m.), EDS will announce its decision and, if closing or delayed, the final determination will be communicated on the school's web site (evansvilledayschool.org), via text (for families that have signed up for our text alert system), via Facebook and Twitter, and on the telephone message system (812-476- 3039).
+As early as possible (before 7:00 a.m.), EDS will announce its decision and, if closing or delayed, the final determination will be communicated on the school's web site (www.evansvilledayschool.org), via email, via text (for families that have signed up for our text alert system), via Facebook, Instagram, and Twitter.

 This information will also be announced on the following television channels: FOX (WTVW 7), NBC (WFIE 14), ABC (WEHT 25), and CBS (WEVV 44).

-Evansville Day School will make every effort to open school on time if it is deemed safe for families and employees.
+Evansville Day School will make every effort to open the school on time if it is deemed safe for families and employees.
 Any family feeling that conditions are too treacherous to transport students to school should not feel obligated to do so and shall then notify the school of their decision.
 The school will have a flexible approach to absences on these days.